This is an excerpt from ‘Consciousness Sutras. Principles of Becoming Conscious’, including all the 177 sutras/principles.

 75. Some evolutionary processes unfold in dramatic ways, which may be quite distressing for the people around them.
 The societal reaction is to confuse these transformational moments and to consider them as a kind of psychosis, schizophrenia, or bipolar disorder, which slows down the transformation process if one is required to use long-term medications.

 76. Awakenings can be learned, cultivated, and invited into our lives, and habituated through practice.
-They are not necessarily the gift of any god or guru.
-Perhaps they are a gift of life, but who knows?
 We just need to allow ourselves to be transformed in new ways.